Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-TRAFFIC_SHADER_ENABLE                           Boolean    False     If True then the traffic shader gets enabled, otherwise the lightmap shader.
-                                                                     These effects are only for roads, not railways.

 BRIDGE_MIN_LENGTH                               Decimal    20.
 Discard short bridges and draw roads or railways instead.

 MIN_ABOVE_GROUND_LEVEL                          Decimal    0.01      How much a highway / railway is at least hovering above ground

-HIGHWAY_TYPE_MIN                                Integer    5         The lower the number, the smaller ways in the highway hierarchy are added.
+HIGHWAY_TYPE_MIN                                Integer    4         The lower the number, the smaller ways in the highway hierarchy are added.
                                                                      Currently the numbers are as follows (see roads.py -> HighwayType). motorway = 12
                                                                      trunk = 11